How to Export a PDF in C# | IronPDF

 string htmlContent = GenerateInvoiceHtml(invoiceId);

-// Create PDF using IronPDF
+// Render the PDF with IronPDF

 var renderer = new ChromePdfRenderer();